Irregular HeartBeat

 Causes of Irregular Heartbeat

-During menopause, the most common cause of irregular heartbeat is fluctuations in estrogen levels.
+During menopause, the most common cause of irregular heartbeat is fluctuating estrogen levels.
 While this is the most common explanation for irregular heartbeat during menopause, other medical conditions can also cause or contribute to irregular heartbeat.
-It is important to understand all of these possible causes of irregular heartbeat.
+It is important to understand all of these possible causes.

-• Plasma levels of high and low density
+• Blood levels of high and low density lipoproteins (HDL and LDL)

 For example, diminished estrogen levels can result in the overstimulation of the sympathetic autonomic nervous system, which can cause irregular heartbeat and heart palpitations.

-Studies have found that declining levels in estrogen during perimenopause are correlated with irregular heartbeats, increased palpitation frequency, and non-threatening arrhythmias.
+Studies have found that declining estrogen levels during perimenopause are correlated with irregular heartbeats, increased palpitation frequency, and non-threatening arrhythmias.

 Although changes in estrogen are the most common cause of irregular heartbeat during menopause, other medical conditions and medications can also cause or contribute to irregular heartbeat.
 While these possible causes are numerous, some of the more common are described below.